Trust in police shattered, says Downing Street, after ‘appalling’ Carrick case

 Home Secretary Suella Braverman is looking at how the dismissal process for officers can be improved, amid concerns about a lack of public trust in the police.

-Shadow home secretary Yvette Cooper sad the case was evidence of “appalling failures” in the police vetting procedures.
+Shadow home secretary Yvette Cooper said the case was evidence of “appalling failures” in the police vetting procedures.

 She said: “This is a truly shocking and appalling case, with the most devastating rapes, sexual and violent crimes committed against women by a serving police officer.